Serious Case Reviews – resources for practitioners

 - improving intra- and inter-agency working to better safeguard and promote the welfare of children.

 The findings from SCRs are translated into programmes of action which lead to sustainable improvements and the prevention of death, serious injury or harm to children.

 Local Safeguarding Children Boards have a duty to publish an anonymised version of the SCR Report.
 This will include an overview of the case, the terms of reference, conclusions drawn and any recommendations made.

 SCR reports are published for a minimum of twelve months; all reports published prior to this should be available from the NSPCC SCR repository.

 Serious Case Reviews are a major element of our learning and improvement framework which sets out how we will learn lessons from tragic events and put in place measures to reduce the likelihood of such events reoccurring.
 Working Together 2015 requires a LSCB to publish information about actions which have been taken in response to the findings of serious case reviews.

 MSCB SCR Referral Process

-If an individual or agency feels a case should be referred for a SCR they should complete the MSCB SCR Referral Form (Dec 2017) and partner agencies are asked to contribute any information they may have about the case.
+If an individual or agency feels a case should be referred for a SCR they should complete the MSCB SCR Referral Form (March 2018 onwards) and partner agencies are asked to contribute any information they may have about the case.
 This is then screened by the SCR Subgroup to determine if it meets the criteria.